lemonmade/quilt/documentation/deploy/cloudflare.md

 ### Step 1: Configure your project to run as a Cloudflare Worker

-In your project’s `quilt.project.ts` file, use the `cloudflareWorkers()` plugin from `@quilted/cloudflare/craft` to configure your application to run on Cloudflare Pages:
+In your project’s `quilt.project.ts` file, use the `cloudflareWorkers()` plugin from `@quilted/cloudflare/craft` to configure your application to run on Cloudflare Workers:

 ```ts
 // app/quilt.project.ts